Freshwater Sport Fishing

 From March 1 to November 30 anglers may use no more than one pole or rod per person (except those in the lowhead dam area of Ross Barnett Reservoir) with no more than 2 single hooks of any size.
 Single hooks must be at least 1 inch apart.

-Artificial lures with no more than 3 treble hooks no larger than #2 may be used year round.
+No more than 2 artificial lures with no more than 3 treble hooks no larger than #2 may be used year round.

 The use of bare or baited treble hooks is illegal in these spillway areas.
 No other gear may be used in these waters except for dip or landing nets, cast nets, boat-mounted scoops, wire baskets, minnow seines, and minnow traps that can be used to capture shad and minnows.
 Anglers keeping legal fish caught with these gear types in these waters, except for Lowhead dam in Leake County on Ross Barnett Reservoir, must immediately place their catch on ice or in a dry container.
 All game fish caught with these gear types must be released immediately upon capture.